 To see the entire island at your own pace hire a moped and ride around.
 You can visit the many villages including Gahn Dau and the Pepper Plantations, the Fish Sauce Factory, and the Phu Quoc National Park.

-However, if you’re a big group, you might consider hiring a cab for the day and take a few day tours.
+However, if you’re a big group, you might consider hiring a cab for the day and taking a few day tours.

 Visit The Fishermen’s Village